-- The Director, Student Services or designate will determine whether the student is directed to the Accommodation Team or to another service such as any of those provided by the University Student and Enrolment Services Division. - ➤ If the disability is not documented or if the medical or other relevant documentation is not current, the student will be directed to the AES in the University Student and Enrolment Services Division for a preliminary assessment. - The Office of AES will then direct the student to the appropriate professional for assessment and accommodation recommendations. - The student may choose to have an assessment done even if the initial screening does not indicate any need.
+- The Director, Student Services or designate will determine if the student is directed to the Accommodation Team or to another service such as those provided by the University Student and Enrolment Services Division. - If the disability is not documented or if the medical or other relevant documentation is not current, the student will be directed to AES in the University Student and Enrolment Services Division for a preliminary assessment. - The Office of AES will then direct the student to the appropriate professional for assessment and accommodation recommendations. - The student may choose to have an assessment done even if the initial screening does not indicate any need.
 The Director, Student Services or designate will facilitate the referral.
-If the student declines a referral, he or she may proceed to obtain an assessment using his or her own resources. - If there is a delay in acquiring a comprehensive assessment, the Accommodation Team will meet to develop an interim plan with consultation from the Access and Equity Services for Students - The Accommodation Planning Committee will meet with the student to discuss the plan. - The Chair of the Accommodation Planning Committee will contact the appropriate persons to facilitate such accommodations. - The Accommodation Planning Committee will ensure that appropriate individualized accommodation is implemented proactively, as the student moves through the MD program.
+If the student declines a referral, they may obtain an assessment using their own resources - If there is a delay in acquiring a comprehensive assessment, the Accommodation Team will meet to develop an interim plan with consultation from the Access and Equity Services. - The Accommodation Planning Committee will meet with the student to discuss the plan. - The Chair of the Accommodation Planning Committee will contact the appropriate persons to facilitate such accommodations. - The Accommodation Planning Committee will ensure that appropriate individualized accommodations are implemented proactively, as the student moves through the MD program.
 The individual plan will be reviewed annually or more frequently as required.
-Plans will be reviewed by the Team to determine whether further accommodation is reasonable in the case of a student who does not progress as expected. - Confidential records of all information regarding the request for accommodation is in a student's personal file, and kept secured in the COM Office of Student Affairs.
+Plans will be reviewed by the Team to determine whether further accommodation is reasonable in the case of a student who does not progress as expected.

+- Confidential records of all information regarding the request for accommodation is in a student's personal file and kept secured in the CoM Office of Student Affairs.
 The nature of the disability, the nature of the accommodation, the dates of implementation, as well as any subsequent modification to the original accommodation will be kept on file.
 This information will not be placed in nor form any part of the student's academic file.
-The diagnosis document stay with AES and that the diagnosis is not shared by AES.

-Students will be informed that in order for a requested accommodation to be implemented, it may be necessary to share relevant information on a need to know, confidential basis with appropriate individuals (e.g., medical faculty, clinical supervisors, etc.).
-The specific logistical requests for accommodation will be forwarded to those responsible for facilitating them without disclosure of the nature of the disability.
-Students must consent in writing to this degree of communication in order to permit the COM to accommodate their needs.
+The diagnosis document stays with AES.
+The diagnosis is not shared by AES. - Students will be informed that for a requested accommodation to be implemented, it may be necessary to share relevant information on a need to know, confidential basis with appropriate individuals (e.g., medical faculty, clinical supervisors, etc.).
+Specific logistical requests for accommodation will be forwarded to those responsible for facilitating them without disclosure of the nature of the disability.
+Students must consent in writing to this degree of communication in order to permit the CoM to accommodate their needs.